The Day the Ramones Played Their First Show

 So they spent the next few months studiously honing their craft and unique vision, while auditioning new drummers so that Joey could step out front of stage — finally settling on Tommy himself when it became clear he could play those metronomically demanding, machine-gun-paced parts better than anyone else who stepped through the door.

-See Ramones and Other Rockers in the Top 100 Albums of the ’70s
+See the Ramones and Other Rockers in the Top 100 Albums of the ’70s